-If you are looking to invest using Exchange-Traded Funds (ETFs), this post covers some of the best ETFs you can buy and hold in your portfolio in Canada.
+If you want to invest using Exchange-Traded Funds (ETFs), this post covers some of the best Canadian ETFs you can buy and hold.

-The very first ETF was launched in Canada in 1990 and the industry has come a long way since then.
+The iShares S&P /TSX 60 Index ETF (XIU.TO) was the very first ETF launched in Canada in 1990, and the industry has come a long way since then.

-In 2020, Canadian ETF assets exceeded $200 billion and there has been an increasingly steady inflow of cash to ETFs compared to mutual funds.
+As of May 2023, Canadian ETF assets exceeded $367 billion, and there has been an increasingly steady inflow of cash to ETFs in recent years.
+Overall, 1,075 ETFs trade on Canadian markets.

 Compared to mutual funds, ETFs are often cheaper and can save you money over time in investment fees.